SentinelFi/SentinelFi/README.md

 ### Kickstart Phase (6 Weeks)
 **Objective:** Establish the foundational components needed for the MVP and demonstrate the viability of Sentinel as a decentralized insurance platform.

 We are requesting **$15,000** to cover six weeks of full-time development for two developers.
-This funding will allow us to complete the essential deliverables necessary to get Sentinel off the ground, including smart contract development, oracle integration, and building a user-facing DApp.
+This funding will allow us to complete the essential deliverables necessary to get Sentinel off the ground, including smart contract development, oracle integration, and building a user-facing DApp using NextJs.

+Note: While we have a general plan on how to proceed for Build Phase and later, we only have detailed plan (deliverables) for the 6 weeks of Kickstart Phase

 #### Deliverables:
 - **Deliverable 1: Vault Contracts - Risk and Hedge Vaults**